-A recent Entytle report, “Industrial OEM Priorities for 2022,” indicated that aftermarket growth is the second highest priority for Industrial OEMs.
+A recent Entytle report, “Industrial OEM Priorities for 2022,” indicated that aftermarket growth is the second-highest priority for Industrial OEMs.
 If your business is like the 26% of respondents who gave that answer, then selling to your installed base should be job #1.

 And I am not talking about only selling new products.
 I am talking about upselling and cross-selling services and other value-adding items.